-The worry tree helps children offload worries, instead of dwelling on them.
-Try this activity to help your child when they’re feeling anxious or overwhelmed.
+The worry tree helps children offload worries instead of dwelling on them.
+Try practising this activity with your child when they’re feeling calm.
+They can then learn to use it when they’re feeling anxious or overwhelmed.

-If it’s helpful, you can print a copy of the worry tree , or draw your own.
-Otherwise, ask your child to think about each of these questions.
+Print a copy of the worry tree or draw your own.
+Otherwise, ask your child to think about the questions below.

-Putting the worry to one side could mean trying to think about something else for a while.
-These mindfulness tips can help you do that.
-Or you could write the worry on a piece of paper, then put it away in a box (or in the bin).
+If it helps, they can trying thinking about something else for a while.
+We have mindfulness tips can help Or they could write the worry on a piece of paper, then put it away in a box or in the bin.

 We take your safety and privacy seriously